 Research in the Netherlands shows that 41% of companies do not ask their candidates to evaluate their recruitment process.
 The good news is that the majority of recruiters realize feedback is important.
 Still, most organisations only ask candidates that are hired for their feedback on the process.
 Less than 10% ask all candidates for feedback.
 The biggest learnings are going to come from rejected candidates, so it begs the question: what learnings from candidates are recruiters really missing out on which could help them elevate their business?

-As a Business Developer at Starred I’m generally the first point of contact with firms looking to get to grips with Candidate Experience.
-My job is to look for a match between the issue inside an organisation’s recruitment department and what we can do to solve it.
-I often have really interesting talks discovering recruiters’ ambitions and challenges.
+As a Business Developer at Starred, I’m generally the first point of contact with firms looking to get to grips with Candidate Experience.
+My job is to look for a match between the issue inside an organization’s recruitment department and what we can do to solve it.
+I often have really interesting talks that help me discover recruiters’ ambitions and challenges.
 Recruiters are becoming more and more aware of Candidate Experience as a topic that needs addressing hands-on.
 CX is a top priority for 85% of the recruitment departments I have spoken to in the last 6 months.

 70% of the organisations I spoke to stated that they are already measuring the Candidate Experience in some way or form.
 However, the vast majority of the recruitment managers I talk to explain they have a manual process in place to measure candidate experience.
 Tools like Google Forms, Typeform or SurveyMonkey come up frequently.
 Dig into research in Customer Experience – a discipline that has grappled with feedback longer than Candidate Experience – and you’ll find that these tools will probably only scratch the surface on actually improving your relationships, and require a lot of manual work in the form of admin and analysis.
 Customer feedback has trended towards automation for years now, and it’s time for candidate feedback to catch up.